 Instead of wireless earbuds, which don’t have a cable leading to the device, you can opt for true wireless buds (TWS).

 What is Your Budget?

-You don’t have to buy the best headphones, which are usually the most expensive options on the market.
-You can often get by with paying a lower price and getting a great value pair of headphones.
+You don’t have to buy the best earbuds, which are usually the most expensive options on the market.
+You can often get by with paying a lower price and getting a great value pair of earbuds.

 Here’s a general price range to consider: